cbg-ethz/slidr/README.md

 library(devtools)
 install_github("cbg-ethz/slidr")
 ```
 To run SLIdR, specify a path to store the results and use the `identifySLHits` function.
 An example dataset for liver cancer is available in the package under `LiverData`.
-The resulting variable `hits` is a dataframe of all the SL pairs in liver cancer as reported in the paper.

 ```
 library(slidr)